cudoventures/cudos-builders/readme.md

 ## Gravity bridge ui

 - <code>URL</code> - The URL where UI will be accessed.
-For example URL=http://localhost.
+For example: URL=http://localhost.
 - <code>CHAIN_ID</code> - ID of the cosmos chain.
 - <code>RPC</code> - Endpoint of cosmos chain.
-For example RPC=http://localhost:26657.
+For example: RPC=http://localhost:26657.
 - <code>API</code> - Endpoint of cosmos chain api.
-For example API=http://localhost:1317.
+For example: API=http://localhost:1317.
 - <code>ERC20_CONTRACT_ADDRESS</code> - Ethereum token contract address.
 - <code>BRIDGE_CONTRACT_ADDRESS</code> - Gravity Bridge contract address.
 - <code>ETHEREUM_RPC</code> - Address of Ethereum full node.
-For example http://12.13.14.15:8545.
+For example: http://12.13.14.15:8545.
 Do not use infura node.

+## Gravity contract deployer

+- <code>COSMOS_NODE</code> - The endpoint of cosmos chain.
+For example: COSMOS_NODE="http://localhost:26657"
+- <code>ETH_NODE</code> - The endpoint of eth full node.
+For example: ETH_NODE="http://localhost:8545"
+- <code>ETH_PRIV_KEY_HEX</code> - The private key of Ethereum wallet that will be used to sign the transaction for contract creation.
+It can be any Ethereum address that has enough tokens (~0.02ETH).
+Format is hex without leading "0x".
+For example: ETH_PRIV_KEY_HEX="a2b......"

+## Orchestrator

+- <code>FEES</code> - Amount of cudos that will be required by this validator in order to sign any operation.
+For example: FEES="1acudos"
+- <code>GRPC</code> - The endpoint of cosmos chain.
+For example: COSMOS_NODE="http://localhost:9090"
+- <code>ETHRPC</code> - The endpoint of eth full node.
+For example: ETH_NODE="http://localhost:8545"
+- <code>CONTRACT_ADDR</code> - Gravity Bridge contract address.
+- <code>COSMOS_ORCH_MNEMONIC</code> - Mnemonic phrase of orchestrator wallet.
+- <code>ETH_PRIV_KEY_HEX</code> - The private key of Ethereum wallet that will be used to sign the transactions for sending funds from cosmos -> Ethereum.
+This wallet has been used to register the validator.
+Format is hex without leading "0x".
+For example: ETH_PRIV_KEY_HEX="a2b......".

+## Root node

+- <code>MONIKER</code> - Name of the node.
+- <code>CHAIN_ID</code> - Random string without space.
+- <code>ORCH_ETH_ADDRESS</code> - Ethereum address of a wallet that will be used to sign the transactions for sending funds from cosmos -> Ethereum. <em>This is the same wallet which adress should be used later on in orchestrator.env.example -> ETH_PRIV_KEY_HEX</em>.